 Meat is one of the most common products we freeze, either because there are leftovers, or it is quicker to have a variety in stock for easy dinner solutions.
 Meat is capable of lasting a long time in the freezer without going bad, especially if it is raw and whole instead of sliced.
 Food of these mentioned qualities may be kept frozen up to a year.
 Cold cuts, sausages, and other processed meat should not be left over two months in the freezer.

 Fruit and vegetables are also commonly frozen to be used later throughout the year to avoid higher prices during the off-season.
-Overall, any of these fresh produce may be kept up to a year in the freezer without worry.
+Overall, any of these fresh produce may be kept as the best practices up to a year in the freezer without worry.
 Certain fruit and vegetables are not differentiated in freeze duration, they all have the same lifespan while frozen.

 Dairy products in general have the shortest lifespan when they are fresh, and do not last much longer frozen.
 Only eggs and butter may be kept up to 6 months frozen.
 Any other dairy product should be kept until 3-4 months at maximum to avoid health issues.